-These are the legal documents that escrow companies usually look for:
+These are the records that escrow companies usually look for:

-You're ready to close when all parts are finished in escrow process.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
-Title to the home is then transferred to you as new homeowner and related title insurance is issued as noted in the escrow instructions.
+You're ready to close when each step of the finished in escrow process.
+All payments owed and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+Title to the property is then transferred to you as new homeowner and appropriate title insurance is issued as outlined in the escrow instructions.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.